NoahOshana17/Machine-Learning-Projects/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
-We appreciate your interest and hope you find these projects useful!
+If you have any questions, suggestions, or feedback, please feel free to contact me at [oshananoah@gmail.com](mailto:oshananoah@gmail.com).
+I appreciate your interest and hope you find these projects useful!

 Happy learning and exploring!